synthetic-methods/xtal/README.md

 The directories in the project are organised by namespace with the leaves representing distinct type-families.

 The files `**/all.hpp` export all definitions at a given level.
-At the leaves, this includes fundamental types like `any` and specializations like `targeted`, `sourced`, etc.
+At the leaves, this includes fundamental types like `any` and specializations like `reserve`, `resolve`, etc.

 The files `xtal/*/any.hpp` provide the core definitions used to construct these types.
 At the leaves, this includes decorators like `define`, `defer`, etc.